The Adventures of Black Beauty: Broadcast history

 Two series were produced, the first airing from September 1972 to March 1973 and the second from September 1973 to March 1974.
 Although it was mainly aimed at children, it was shown in the Sunday teatime family timeslot and gained a wide audience, becoming popular enough to make the general Top 20 ratings.
 It was repeated regularly, although often on a regional basis, for many years, its last full repeat run being on Sunday mornings from 1986 to 1988 (a further repeat run was planned for the summer of 1990, but cancelled because of objections by Equity after repeat fees had not been re-negotiated).
 Having been shown in several major US markets when it was initially produced, it also aired in the United States on Nickelodeon in the 1980s.
 In July 2009, Retro Television Network picked up all 104 episodes of The Adventures of Black Beauty and The New Adventures of Black Beauty, and affiliates began airing the show, listing both shows as simply Black Beauty.

 Plot

 The series was not an adaptation of the 1877 book by Anna Sewell, but rather a "continuation" featuring new characters created by Ted Willis, most prominently Dr James Gordon, played by William Lucas, and his children Vicky, played by Judi Bowker (who became Jenny, played by Stacy Dorning, in the second series) and Kevin, played by Roderick Shaw (at the beginning of the New Adventures it is mentioned that Kevin had gone to sea and become a midshipman).
 Supporting characters included Dr. Gordon's loyal housekeeper Amy Winthrop, played by Charlotte Mitchell, and a local boy, Albert Clifton, portrayed by Tony Maiden.
 Other writers for the series included David Butler and Richard Carpenter, while directors included Charles Crichton and Peter Duffell.
-The series, which was filmed mainly at Stockers Farm, Rickmansworth, Hertfordshire.
+The series was filmed mainly at Stockers Farm, Rickmansworth, Hertfordshire.